CONGRESSWOMAN ELISE STEFANIK

 Washington, DC 20515

-Congresswoman Virginia Foxx is currently serving her fifth term as the Representative of North Carolina’s 5th Congressional District in the United States House of Representatives.
+Congresswoman Virginia Foxx represents North Carolina’s 5th District in the United States House of Representatives.
 Throughout her time in Congress, Foxx has established herself as a champion of conservative values and has helped lead the national movements to reduce federal government spending and increase government oversight and accountability.

-The non-partisan magazine National Journal ranked Foxx the most conservative member of the North Carolina Congressional Delegation and more conservative than 91.3 percent of all House members.
-She was also one of just 38 Republicans to score a 100 percent approval rating from the American Conservative Union.
+The nonpartisan magazine National Journal has consistently ranked Foxx as one of the most conservative members of the North Carolina Congressional Delegation.
+She also has a lifetime 96 percent approval rating from the American Conservative Union.

 Representative Foxx is a visible leader in the House Republican Conference, where she regularly takes a stand for the principles of individual freedom and limited government.
 She was also the first member of her 2004 class to introduce and pass a substantive bill in the House.

 In 2008 Foxx successfully passed a bill to streamline the federal government and save taxpayer money.
 This accomplishment makes her one of the few members of Congress who took office in 2004 who got legislation signed into law in both the 109th and 110th Congresses.